flobzex/flobzex/README.md

 I'm more active in my GitLab.
 I have some projects there!
 I'm also on Mastodon!

 - [GitLab](https://gitlab.com/piskomauz)
-- <a rel="me" href="https://tech.lgbt/@piskomauz">Mastodon</a>
+- <a rel="me" href="https://mastodon.social/@flobzex">Mastodon</a>

 ### :sparkles: Curiosity

-I'm interested in various things and can find even more interests with the right motivation.
+I've been designing some cool projects.
+They should pop up somewhere when ready :D